Martibis/256ART-generative-art-template/README.md

 ### Dependencies

 Note that the only dependency for this template is `ethers.js` (used in `inputData.js` to emulate getting traits from chain), which is stored in the repo directly.
 There is no need for a bundler.
-You can add libraries CDN scripts to `index.html`, but we only accept those that can be found on [EthFS](https://ethfs.xyz/).
+You can add libraries CDN scripts to `index.html`, but we only accept those that can be found on [EthFS](https://ethfs.xyz/), as these are available from chain.
+You can look into the File Explorer on the website to find which libraries and which version of those libraries are available.
+At the time of writing p5js v1.5.0, p5sound v1.0.1, Tone.js (version unknown) and threejs v0.147.0 are available.
+If a library you like to use is missing, you can store it on-chain using [EthFS](https://ethfs.xyz/), keep in mind this is very costly to do.